noah8368/temp_cam/README.md

 Use the [CMake extension for VS Code](https://code.visualstudio.com/docs/cpp/cmake-linux) to build the project.
 The exectable `temp_cam.exe` will be created at `build\Debug`, relative to the project root.

+**Choose an x86 compiler when selecting the active kit in the VS Code Cmake extension.** Not doing this will result in a linking error due to conflicts between shared libraries designed for 32-bit systems and a 64-bit target executable.